top of page

 Banking Phishing

-A cybercriminal sends a message on a social media platform, pretending to be a company official or a friend or acquaintance, and asking the recipient to click on a link or download a file.
-The link or file contains malware or other malicious software.
+A cybercriminal sends a message on a social media platform, pretending to be an official of a financial institution, and asking the recipient to click on a link or download a file.
+The link or file contains malware, ransomware or other malicious software.

 A cybercriminal sends an email claiming to be from a government agency, offering a tax refund if the recipient clicks on a link and provides personal information.
 The link leads to a fake website designed to steal the recipient's personal and financial information.